Carly Paoli: Albums

 Singing My Dreams - Debut album released on 30 June 2017 on the Abiah label.
 14 songs, including, "Se, tu fossi" from Cinema Paradiso, the theme from Legends of the Fall by James Horner with lyrics by Paoli, "Ave Maria", "A Time for Mercy", and two duets "En Aranjuez con tu Amor" with José Carreras and "Il mio miracolo" with Alessandro Safina.

 Live at Cadogan Hall - Live album released in 2018 on the Abiah label.
 Live recordings from the concert at Cadogan Hall in February 2018, including "I' te vurria vasà", "True Love's Kiss", a medley of Disney songs, "La ville de l'amour", a medley of songs dedicated to Paris and "Over the Rainbow".
 Also included, "Liberty" by Walter Afansieff with the Invictus Choir.

 Due Anime - Second studio album released on 25 October 2019.
 English title Two Souls and reflected the dual Anglo-Italian heritage of Paoli.
 New versions of "Your Love" by Ennio Morricone and "Mi mancherai" by Luis Bacalav.
 Also "Canzone di mia nonna" medley of Italian classics and other songs about Italy.
 Also, a duet with Mario Lanza "The Loveliest Night of the Year".

+Carly Paoli & Friends - Fourth album released on 24 September 2021 on the Absolute label.
+A collaborative album which features Paoli and some of the biggest names from across the music world.